CoffeePoweredComputers/cs-105-summer-21/about.md

 1. Make an account with your Illinois outlook account: [discord.com](https://discord.com)
 2. Download the desktop applications from the website and login: [discord.com/download](https://discord.com/download)
-3. Join the lab server via the following invite link: []()

-Once you have logged onto the server please navigate to the #announcements channel.
+3. Join the lab server via the following invite link: []() Once you have logged onto the server please navigate to the #announcements channel.

-Once in the channel, you will see a message from the Discord bot (Marvin) asking you to "react" to its message with the letter icon.
+When you are in the channel, you will see a message from the Discord bot (Marvin) asking you to "react" to its message with the letter icon.
-Simply click in the box picured below that matches with your lab section.
+Simply click on the emoji below the corresponds to your lab section.

+![Marvin's Message]{/assets/images/lab-signup.png}

-Once you have done this, the bot will automatically add a role to yoru user profile giving you accessto your section's lab channel.
+Once you have done this, the Marvin will automatically add a role to your user profile giving you access to your section's lab channel.
 This should appear on the left-hand side under the category "Lab Channels" as pictured below.

 You can always come back to Marvin’s message and select a different lab section by:
-1. Clicking your previous lab section’s associated emoji.
+1. Clicking your previous lab section’s associated emoji to remove your reaction.
 2. Clicking on the icon associated with the lab section you wish to attend.
 This will remove access to your previous lab section and give you access to the new one you desire to attend.
-If you ever choose to temporarily attend another lab section please be sure to make a private post on CampusWire or contact the TA in charge of the lab section you wish to attend prior to switching lab sections on Discord.

-### Quizes and the Final Exam
+## Quizzes and the Final Exam

-All quizzes and the final exam will be given on the PrairieLearn online assessment platform and proctored by the CBTF.
+All quizzes and the final exam will be given on the [PrairieLearn](https://www.prairielearn.org/) online assessment platform and proctored by the CBTF.
 More information on this can be found in the []({{ site.baseurl }}{{% link /quizzes-and-exams/%}}).

+## Grading

 ### Activity Weights